mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 ### Fade Solo Test
 The Fade Solo Test fades one lamp fading green value from 0 to 255.
 Should be used while assembling the chain, to test added lamps.

-SELECT: Switcht to Fade Ensemble Test
+SELECT: Switch to Fade Ensemble Test

 STEP: Switch to next lamp in the physical chain